 Learn more about: Why your attorney’s caseload matters when it comes to your divorce.

 3. You ensure that the divorce attorney you’re looking at hiring doesn’t have any conflict of interests or any other ethical reasons for why s/he would not be a good fit for you and your divorce.

 This is why a divorce attorney requests basic information about you and your divorce case.
 This includes your full name, address and spouse’s full name.
 It’s the divorce attorney’s responsibility to inform you immediately if s/he is not able to talk with and/or represent you due to a conflict of interest.

 4. You ensure that any questions you have about the divorce attorney and/or the firm are answered ahead of time, free of charge (or for some firms, at a reduced rate) before committing to a divorce attorney.

 5. You ensure that you understand the divorce attorney’s and/or the firm’s legal practices, such as, the engagement and fee agreements.

 6. By consulting with a divorce attorney beforehand, you increase your chances of finding a divorce attorney that fits best for you.
 As a result, you’re more likely to be satisfied with his/her services in the end.

-1. A consultation allows you to shop around so that you can find the best divorce attorney for you and your divorce.
-In no way are you bound to one divorce attorney simply because you participated in a consultation with him/her.
-Instead, a client-attorney relationship only forms after the both of you have signed some sort of engagement letter and fee agreement.
+7. A consultation allows you to shop around so that you can find the best divorce attorney for you and your divorce.
+In no way are you bound to one divorce attorney simply because you participated in a consultation.
+Instead, a attorney-client relationship only forms after the both of you have signed some sort of engagement letter.